PixelMindMC/PixelChatGuardian/README.md

 3. **Restart** your server to activate the plugin.
 4. **Create a free Groq account** and copy your API key.
 5. **Configure** the plugin settings in the `config.yml` file located in the `plugins/PixelChatGuardian` directory.
 Add your API key under `api-key`.
-You can also configure a different API endpoint if preferred.
+You can also configure a different API endpoint if preferred; Any OpenAI-API-compliant endpoint works, but you may need to adjust the AI model string in the `config.yml`.

 ## Important Notes